plbrault/mikrotik-google-address-list/README.md

-# Microtik Google Address List Generator
+# Mikrotik Google Address List Generator

-This repository's `command.txt` file contains a terminal command for Microtik's RouterOS that creates an address list named "google" in the firewall.
+This repository's `command.txt` file contains a terminal command for Mikrotik's RouterOS that creates an address list named "google" in the firewall.
 This address list includes all publicly known IP addresses that belong to Google, except the addresses of Google's DNS servers.
 This command can be updated by running the script also provided in this repository.
 The script works by downloading a list of IP